Thairo Estrada Player Props: Giants vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 26th in MLB with a collective 7.9 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective eight K/9, the fifth-worst in the league.

-- The Brewers have a 4.01 team ERA that ranks 13th among all MLB pitching staffs.
+- The Brewers have a 4.03 team ERA that ranks 12th across all league pitching staffs.

-- Brewers pitchers combine to give up 66 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- The Brewers rank 25th in baseball in home runs given up (67 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.